longx-bio/longx-bio.github.io/content/blog/index.md

 ## Deep dives
 The topics we cover don't have to just scratch the surface of what is longevity about, and what one can do.
-Diving deeper into questions that spark your interest is beneficial for people with an obsession for the same questions that you have.
+Diving deeper into questions that spark your interest is beneficial for people with an obsession with the same questions that you have.

 ---